Caravanners and motorhomers heading abroad are being urged to check new rules announced by the DVLA that came into effect on August 26th, 2025.

 Planning a European trip with your caravan?

 If you’re hitting the road across Europe, it’s now essential to check that your caravan or trailer is properly registered.
-Registration is quick and simple via the DVLA’s trailer registration service on GOV.UK.
+Registration can be completed here: DVLA’s trailer registration service on GOV.UK.

 Taking these steps will help you enjoy a smooth, stress-free touring adventure in Europe and avoid any unwanted holiday headaches.
 And remember that you must take the trailer registration certificate and registration plate with you.